- Search The Registry

 *Beneta Edwards McHie was born on this date in 1913.
 She was a Black social worker and librarian.

 From Saint Paul, Minnesota, Beneta Amelia Edwards was the daughter of Benjamin Franklin Edwards and Lola Dodd Ford Edwards; and had one sister Leatrice Dodd.
-Her grand parents moved from Kentucky and Texas to Chicago through the Underground Railroad and during the Great Migration separately.
+Her grandparents moved from Kentucky and Texas to Chicago separately through the Underground Railroad and during the Great Migration.
 Her parents met after her father was mustered out of the Army and from there they moved to St. Paul.

 In her youth, she participated in programs at the Hallie Q. Brown Center and took piano lessons from the MacPhail School of Music.
 Edwards attended McKinley Elementary and Mechanic Arts High School in Saint Paul.
 Edwards was engaged with the community both as a student, where she was especially interested in theater, and throughout her later life.
 She enrolled at Hamline University, where she graduated with a Bachelor of Arts degree in 1935 in Sociology.

-Her community involvements as an adult spanned a wide range of groups, including the Adelphai Club, the Credjafawn Club, and the Twin City Forty Club.
-Political organizations, included the Governors Human Rights Commission; and church groups included the Saint Agnes Guild of Saint Thomas Episcopal Church (Minneapolis), where she was organist for over 30 years.
+Her community involvement as an adult spanned a wide range of groups, including the Adelphia Club, the Credjafawn Club, and the Twin City Forty Club.
+Political organizations included the Governors Human Rights Commission; and church groups included the Saint Agnes Guild of Saint Thomas Episcopal Church (Minneapolis), where she was an organist for over 30 years.
 She was a long-time member of the National Association of College Women.
 Beneta Edwards McHie died on October 29, 1989.